Armin-Irvije/PiggyBank/README.md

 # PiggyBank
-I developed different versions of a simple java program that can calculate the balance of change.
+I developed different versions of a simple java program that can calculate the balance of your change.